rebeccavogt/telos/contracts/token.registry/README.md

-# TIP-5 Interface and Sample Implementation Overview
+# TIP-5 Interface and Sample Implementation Walkthrough

-For a complete code walkthrough, go [here]().

 ### Tables and Structs